Blue-Pheasant/Blue-Pheasant/README.md

 <br />

-I'm a NodeJs developer and have a fondness for devops
+I'm a backend developer and have a fondness for devops

 **About me**

-- 💼 Last-year student majoring in computer science and having elementary experience in building and developing software. (have an interest in products and outsourcing)
+- 💼 One year of experience in software development.

 - ❤️ Willing to learn new programming languages and technologies to develop software that makes life better.